Ved Mehta: Awards and honours

 Mehta received Guggenheim Fellowships in 1971 and 1977.
 He was named a MacArthur Fellow in 1982, and was elected a fellow of the Royal Society of Literature in 2009.
 He received honorary degrees from Pomona College, Bard College, Williams College, the University of Stirling, and Bowdoin College.

-In Popular Culture
+In popular culture

 The 2021 American anthology comedy film The French Dispatch by director Wes Anderson mentioned Ved Mehta as one of the inspirations for his film, among other writers & editors of The New Yorker in the film's final credit rolling scene.